kevingbb/intro-to-intelligent-apps/labs/extra/data/movies-md/Creed III.md

 # Creed III

+## Overview

-**Overview:** After dominating the boxing world, Adonis Creed has been thriving in both his career and family life.
+ After dominating the boxing world, Adonis Creed has been thriving in both his career and family life.
 When a childhood friend and former boxing prodigy, Damian Anderson, resurfaces after serving a long sentence in prison, he is eager to prove that he deserves his shot in the ring.
 The face-off between former friends is more than just a fight.
 To settle the score, Adonis must put his future on the line to battle Damian — a fighter who has nothing to lose.

+## Details

 **Release Date:** 2023-03-01

 **Genres:** Drama, Action

-**Keywords:** philadelphia, pennsylvania, husband wife relationship, deaf, sports, sequel, orphan, former best friend, ex-con, childhood friends, juvenile detention center, boxing, prodigy

 **Popularity:** 460.805

 **Vote Average:** 7.2

-**Reviews:**

----
+**Keywords:** philadelphia, pennsylvania, husband wife relationship, deaf, sports, sequel, orphan, former best friend, ex-con, childhood friends, juvenile detention center, boxing, prodigy

+## Reviews

-**Author:** Nathan
+**Review by** Nathan

 **Rating:** 9.0